top of page

 Correct mistakes

-Dr. Quinn Capers (@DrQuinnCapers4), chair of medicine at Howard University, ended our first day with a powerful talk on Implicit Bias in Medicine and Healthcare.
-He taught us that we all have implicit biases – it’s how the brain works and these “set the table” for discrimination.
-Implicit biases CAN BE overridden though.
+We ended day one with a powerful talk by Dr. Quinn Capers (@DrQuinnCapers4), Chair of Medicine at Howard University on Implicit Bias in Medicine and Healthcare.
+He taught us that we all have implicit biases, but we can mitigate these.
+Implicit biases CAN BE overridden.
 Awareness is the first step!
-Dr. Capers shared these 4 strategies to reduce/neutralize implicit bias: 1) Common identity formation 2) Perspective taking 3) “Consider the opposite” 4) Counter-stereotypical exemplars.
-To read more from Dr. Capers check out this from ATS Scholar – a must read for all
+Dr. Capers shared these 3 strategies to reduce/neutralize implicit bias: 1) Common identity formation 2) Perspective taking 3) “Consider the opposite” 4) Counter stereotypical exemplars

 Comments